 Can you freeze baked and unbaked pecan sandies cookies?

-Yes, you can freeze the baked cookies or the cookie dough.
-Once baked, pecan sandies will keep in the freezer in an airtight container for several months.
+To freeze baked cookies: Once baked, pecan sandies will keep in the freezer in an airtight container for several months.

-If freezing the unbaked dough, you can form the dough balls, place them on a cookie sheet in the freezer until frozen, then transfer them to an airtight freezer container for up to two months.
+To freeze unbaked dough: Form the dough balls, place them on a cookie sheet in the freezer until frozen, then transfer them to an airtight freezer container for up to two months.

 Bake from frozen instructions